 How do I know if I need a Lactation Consultant?

-A board-certified lactation consultant is an invaluable asset to breastfeeding families, who reassures you when breastfeeding and lactation are going well, and provides information and support to help prevent and manage common concerns.
+A board-certified lactation consultant is an invaluable asset to breastfeeding families, who reassures you when breastfeeding is going well, and provides information and support to help prevent and manage common concerns.
 Conflicting advice (particularly incorrect and inaccurate information found online) can make breastfeeding more difficult and incredibly overwhelming for new parents.
 I aid in removing those barriers and help you have the breastfeeding and new parenting experience you desire.